-Contractual Services: This account pays for the upkeep, diagnostic services, repairs and maintenance of several electronic devices including the Intoxilizer 5000, voice recording devices, UPS, live scan, doctor evaluations on Officers and some software maintenance.
+Contractual Services: This account pays for the private security contract at Fairfield Hills, the upkeep, diagnostic services, repairs and maintenance of several electronic devices including the Intoxilizer 5000, voice recording devices, UPS, live scan, doctor evaluations on Officers and some software maintenance.
 The line item also funds an Employee Assistance Program for Officers and NECC members, and photography services for criminal investigations. \$2,500 is included in this line item to cover costs associated with Police Commission traffic consulting and design.
 Funds are also budgeted for anticipated promotional exams.